Baritosis: Symptoms and signs

 In some cases, it is asymptomatic.

 Diagnosis

-The barium particles can be seen as opaque shadows on the chest X-rays of people with baritosis.
+The particles of barium compounds can be seen as opaque shadows on the chest X-rays of people with baritosis.
 However, being a benign condition, it neither interferes with lung function nor causes symptoms other than a mild cough.

-After exposure to barium dust ceases, the X-ray abnormalities gradually resolve.
+After exposure to barium compounds dust ceases, the X-ray abnormalities gradually resolve.

 Treatment

-Once diagnosis has been confirmed, the most effective treatment is to eliminate exposure to barium dust.
-When a persistent cough is present, expectorants may be prescribed to help cough out the sputum and barium particles.
-Cough suppressants and/or NSAIDS may be used to help reduce irritation and inflammation.
+Once diagnosis has been confirmed, the most effective treatment is to eliminate exposure to barium compounds dust.
+When a persistent cough is present, expectorants may be prescribed to help cough out the sputum and particles of barium compounds.
+Cough suppressants and/or NSAIDs may be used to help reduce irritation and inflammation.